-At Rufford Primary School, we update parents about safeguarding through letters, emails (both cohort specific and general advice and guidance) and the schools website.
+Our school's update parents about safeguarding through letters, emails (both cohort specific and general advice and guidance) and the schools website.

-9.1 Notifying Parents Or Carers
+9.1 Notifying Parents or Carers

 Where appropriate, we will discuss any concerns about a child with the child's parents or carers.
 The DSL will normally do this in the event of a suspicion or disclosure.
 Other staff will only talk to parents or carers about any such concerns following consultation with the DSL.